Kohala, Hawaii: Transportation

-Major thoroughfares within Kohala include Akoni Pule Highway (Hawaii state route 270) which provides access to Pololū Valley.
-The Hawaii Belt Road which connects in the southern end of the Akoni Pule Highway to Kona in the south and Hāmākua to the east.
-The Kohala Mountain Road (250) provides a link between Waimea and the Kohala CDP's of Halaʻula, Hāwī, and Kapaʻau.
+Major thoroughfares in Kohala include Akoni Pule Highway (Hawaii state route 270), which provides access to Pololū Valley.
+The Hawaii Belt Road connects the southern end of the Akoni Pule Highway to Kona in the south and Hāmākua to the east.
+The Kohala Mountain Road (250) provides a link between Waimea and the Kohala CDPs of Halaʻula, Hāwī, and Kapaʻau.

 Kohala has two small airports.
-Upolu Airport is on Upolu Point at the northern tip of the island.
-Waimea-Kohala Airport is south of the town of Waimea, Hawaii County, Hawaii.
+Upolu Airport is on Upolu Point at the island's northern tip.
+Waimea-Kohala Airport is south of Waimea.
 Waimea Airport is served commercially by Mokulele Airlines.